Rewrite your Data Story

 Capacity: 20 seats per city.
 Once they’re gone, they’re gone.

 Included: 4-hour facilitated session.
-This includes a wine and chocolate pairing chosen by an NYC sommelier, and all data visualization materials.
+This includes a wine and chocolate pairing chosen by an NYC sommelier, and all guided exercise materials.

 Wear: Whatever makes you feel like yourself at your most pulled together and comfortable.
 There will be photographers and videographers in the room, with no recording during the share section.